RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 $R = \rho_{s}\frac{l}{b d} $

 where $R$ is the resistance, $\rho_{s}$ is the specific resistance which depends on the material, $l$ is the length (in the direction of the current) and $b d$ is the area (perpendicular to the current), with $b$ the width of the beam and $d$ the depth.
-On our chip, how deep the Si is doped and with how many doped atoms per volume is determined by the factory.
+On our chip, how deep the $Si$ is doped and with how many doped atoms per volume is determined by the factory.
 This means that for the resistor on the chip, the factory controls $\rho_{s}$ and $d$.
 As a designer, you can control the length and the width.
 Seperating what we control:

 $R_{Chip} = \frac{l}{b}\frac{\rho_{s}}{d}$